Contact Us for a Free Consultation (213) 542-0979

 Police Bodycam Evidence

-Another way now that's becoming more and more prevalent to get somebody for a domestic violence case is to use the bodycam evidence from the police officers who arrive on scene.
+Another way now that's becoming more and more prevalent to get somebody for a domestic violence case is to use the bodycam evidence from the police officers who arrive on the scene.

 Domestic Violence Trials in Los Angeles

-LAPD — the Los Angeles Police Department are all equipped with bodycams and they especially turn them on in domestic violence-related cases so they can capture people's statements.
-Sometimes they also capture some of the domestic violence that's going on.
+LAPD — the Los Angeles Police Department are all equipped with bodycams, and they especially turn them on in domestic violence-related cases so they can capture people's statements.
+Sometimes, they also capture some of the domestic violence that's going on.
 So, that's another way to get in evidence.

 For example, if the whole house is torn up, that would be an example of using physical evidence.
-Let's say the victim has injuries — a black eye, scratches or any other type of injury, they're going to take pictures of that at the scene.
+Let's say the victim has injuries — a black eye, scratches, or any other type of injury; they're going to take pictures of that at the scene.

-So, if somebody says somebody punched me in the eye and then they show a picture of an eye that looks like someone punched, that would be good evidence to prove a domestic violence charge at a trial.
+So, if somebody says somebody punched me in the eye, and then they show a picture of an eye that looks like someone punched, that would be good evidence to prove a domestic violence charge at a trial.

 Challenging Accuracy of Victim's Story

-Of course, the flip side is true and I've had a lot of cases where the alleged victim, the wife for example, claims that the 250 pound husband punched her in the face and there's not a scratch on her.
-That shows that somebody's not telling the truth, unless she's got a face that doesn't sustain any injuries.
+Of course, the flip side is true, and I've had a lot of cases where the alleged victim, the wife, for example, claims that the 250-pound husband punched her in the face, and there's not a scratch on her.
+That shows that somebody's not telling the truth unless she's got a face that doesn't sustain any injuries.

-So, since all is on the line — a person's reputation, their freedom and their rights, these trials are usually very contentious and it's crucial that you get a lawyer like me who's been doing this for 25 years,.
+So, since all is on the line — a person's reputation, their freedom, and their rights, these trials are usually very contentious, and it's crucial that you get a lawyer like me who's been doing this for 25 years,

-I've handled thousands of domestic violence cases and many trials over the years, and can be in a position to do damage control if that's necessary or try the case to a not guilty verdict.
+I've handled thousands of domestic violence cases and many trials over the years, and I can be in a position to do damage control if that's necessary or try the case to a not guilty verdict.

 Menu